Today marks the tenth anniversary of the death of British vocalist Dusty Springfield (1939-1999).

 Regular readers of The Wild Reed would know that I’ve long been an admirer of Dusty and her music.
 A number of previous posts have focused on this gifted singer – including this one in which I share how I first became aware of Dusty and discuss the role her life and music played in my coming out.

 Given all of this, it seems only fitting to honor Dusty on this day, and I do so by sharing an article by Peter Doggert in which he not only provides an excellent overview of Dusty’s musical career, but perceptively examines “the enigma that was Dusty Springfield.”
-It’s an article that was first published in Record Collector, two months after Dusty’s death of breast cancer on March 2, 1999.
+It’s an article that was first published in Record Collector, two months after Dusty’s death from breast cancer on March 2, 1999.

 The death of Dusty Springfield was hardly unexpected, but it still sent a chill down the spine of anyone who had been touched by her music.
 The obituaries focused on her classic ’60s singles, and the mix of vulnerability and self-confidence that she brought to songs as diverse as “You Don’t Have to Say You Love Me” and “Son Of A Preacher Man.”
 Equally striking as her remarkable vocal fluency was her visual image – the almost exaggeratedly ’60s style that became her trademark.
 But at the heart of all the tributes remained an air of mystery.
 With her talent undimmed, why did her career falter in the ’70s and beyond?
 What was the truth about her personal life that she guarded so carefully?
 Who was Dusty Springfield after all?